 As with most things, the answer to this question depends on whom you ask.
-For some getting a commercial loan is as easy as walking into any major lender and filling out a form.
-For others, it is a most time consuming and laborious procedure, due the presence of blemishes on their financial history.
+For some, getting a commercial loan is as easy as walking into any major lender and filling out a form.
+For others, it is a very time-consuming and laborious procedure due to the presence of blemishes in their financial history.

-The ease of getting a commercial loan is no different to that of applying for a conventional loan.
-There are two primary categories of commercial loans available; secured and unsecured, both of which come with their own terms, conditions and requirements.
+The ease of getting a commercial loan is no different from that of applying for a conventional loan.
+There are two primary categories of commercial loans available: secured and unsecured, both of which come with their own terms, conditions, and requirements.

-Secured commercial loans in general typically attach a lower rate of interest, due to the fact that there is a very little risk of capital loss for the lender.
-It is also possible to qualify for a secured loan with poor credit, no formal proof of income or a history of bankruptcy.
+Secured commercial loans in general typically have a lower rate of interest due to the fact that there is very little risk of capital loss for the lender.
+It is also possible to qualify for a secured loan with poor credit, no formal proof of income, or a history of bankruptcy.

 To qualify for an unsecured commercial loan, you need to demonstrate your creditworthiness and strong financial position to the lender.
 This is due to the fact that no security is required to cover the costs of the loan.

 An unsecured commercial loan application is usually much quicker and easier to complete than a secured loan application.
 It can also be the ideal facility for smaller and newer businesses, which may not have the on-hand assets needed to qualify for a secured loan.

 There is also no risk of property repossession, but unsecured loans are rarely available in sums of over £50,000.
 In addition, interest rates and borrowing costs on an unsecured loan may be slightly higher.

 Whether any given applicant is able to qualify for a commercial loan will be determined entirely by the unique policies and lending criteria of the issuer in question.